2025 student applications are now closed and will open in early January 2026. Learn more about the process.

-The purpose of this award is to develop pedagogy tools and curriculum development.
-Up to four Faculty of Science students will receive this award on an annual basis to assist Faculty of Science members in developing any aspect of science pedagogy and curriculum development including but not limited to:
+The purpose of this fund is to develop pedagogy tools and curriculum development.
+Up to three Faculty of Science students will receive this award on an annual basis to assist Faculty of Science members in developing any aspect of science pedagogy and curriculum development, including but not limited to:

 • new laboratory and lecture content,